eddyzags/ansible-mesos/README.md

     host5

-To define your own user account, please take a look at [users role](roles/users/vars/main.yml) and copy your own public key in [this folder](roles/users/files)
+To define your own user account, take a look at [users role](roles/users/vars/main.yml)___ and copy your own public key in [this folder](roles/users/files)

-## Roles :<a id="sec-1-2" name="sec-1-2"></a>
+## Roles

 Here is the roles available :
 -   Hostname - Configuration
--   Users - Creation and configuration
+-   Users - Configuration
--   Sudoers - Configuration
+-   Sudoers - Configuration and packages
--   Apache Mesos - Configuration and installation
+-   Apache Mesos - Configuration and packages
--   Apache Zookeeper - Configuration and installation
+-   Apache Zookeeper - Configuration and packages
--   Docker - Configuration and installation
+-   Docker - Configuration and packages
--   Marathon framework - Configuration and installation
+-   Marathon framework - Configuration and packages
--   Mesos-DNS server
+-   Mesos-DNS server - Configuration and packages

-# TODO :<a id="sec-2" name="sec-2"></a>
+# TODO

 -   Apache Aurora
 -   More coming...